kvasdopil/ui-gen/docs/MEMORY.md

 - Use Tailwind CSS classes exclusively
 - Use Font Awesome icons via CDN (no custom SVG)
 - Use Unsplash for images
+- **REQUIRED**: ALL `<a>` and `<button>` tags MUST include `aria-roledescription` attribute with a human-readable, globally unique name
+  - This value is used as `touchableId` to identify arrows/links between screens
+  - Each `aria-roledescription` value must be unique across the entire page
+  - Elements without `aria-roledescription` are skipped when creating highlights and cannot be used for arrow creation

 ## Known Issues & Workarounds